Royal Society Research Professorship

 - Royal Society GSK Research Professorship in Molecular aspects of Medicine

 - Royal Society Napier Research Professorship to ascertain the cause of cancer, including any corresponding allied disease and the means of prevention, cure and alleviation.

-These prestigious posts provide long-term support for internationally recognised scientists of outstanding achievement and promise.
+These prestigious posts provide long-term support for internationally recognised scientists of outstanding achievement.
 Previous holders of Royal Society Research Professorships include Nobel Laureates and Presidents of the Royal Society.

 Applicants can be of any nationality, and applications are particularly welcomed from scientists currently resident outside the UK.